chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     chef-automate config oc-id-show-app -a
     ```

     The above command will fetch the details of all the registered OC-ID applications from all the Automate nodes.
-To know the flag usage for this command, run the following command:
+To know about the different flags to be used with this command, run the following command(help command):

     ```bash
     chef-automate config oc-id-show-app -h.